xuaun/huddle-landing-page-with-curved-sections/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Huddle landing page with curved sections solution

 ## Languages
 This first section is in English.